Unique Planters from Salvaged Materials

 Give old gutters new life as container gardens!
 They're designed to handle water and the elements, so they'll last through many gardening seasons.
 Bonus: They're an easy addition to any deck railing.

 If you scored an antique barrel at a flea market, turn it into a planter!
 It's the perfect vessel for tall, deep-rooted plants.
 Better yet, line up several barrels to create a natural path or border.

 Don't forget to think vertical when it comes to salvaged containers.
 This 4-foot-tall floor lamp got new life with the help of bright paint, colanders, and metal grates used as vessels for plants.

 Hanging planter tip: Make sure tall planters are anchored firmly either by pounding a stake into the ground and setting the hollow lamp base over the stake, or by drilling holes in the base and sinking stakes through the holes and into the ground.

 Don't throw those old boots away—make a boot planter in your garden!
 Or make a statement with a pair of brightly colored rain boots that match your garden's scheme.

 Rustic Chicken Feeder

 Whether the chickens are gone or you have a special place in your heart for all things galvanized, repurposing an old feeder could be the best way to add a conversation piece to your garden.

-An oil can is the perfect-size container for the small areas of your garden or up on a table.
+An oil can is the perfect-size container for the small areas of your garden or to set on a table.
 Make sure you clean out any remaining oil prior to planting your favorite flowers.